What is forest therapy?

 About me (your guide)

 My name is Kristina Kyser and I am a Registered Psychotherapist (RP) working in private practice in Toronto since 2010.
 As a therapist, I work primarily with individual adults and my practice is informed by a knowledge of trauma, mindfulness, neuroplasticity, and resilience.
 I am currently training with GIFT, the Global Institute of Forest Therapy, to become a certified forest therapy guide.
-During my practicum, I am offering free 3-hour forest therapy walks in High Park.
+During my practicum, I am offering free 3-hour forest therapy walks.

-The first one is on Friday October 22 from 12:00-3:00 pm.
-If you are interested, please feel free to contact me at firstname.lastname@example.org, and to check out the linked eventbrite page here.
+The first one is on Friday October 22 from 12:00-3:00 pm in High Park.
+If you are interested, check out the linked eventbrite page here.

-The next one is Friday November 5 from 12:00-3:00 pm.
-If you are interested, please feel free to contact me at email@example.com, and to check out the linked eventbrite page here.
+The second one is Friday November 5 from 12:00-3:00 pm in High Park.
+If you are interested, check out the linked eventbrite page here.